String Quartet No. 4 (Beethoven): I. Allegro ma non tanto (C minor)

 The movement is in sonata form.
 It begins softly, but urgently, with ostinato eighth notes in the cello, while the first violin climbs ever higher through a series of leaps.
 This first subject culminates as the transition takes over in m.
 13 with alternating tonic and dominant chords between the first violin and the other three instruments.
 The second subject is delayed, but enters at m.
 33. It expands on the same rhythmic figure present in mm.
-5-7.
+5 to 7.
 The development starts at m.
 76. The recapitulation is from mm.
-136-202 followed by a coda starting in m.
+136 to 202 followed by a coda starting in m.
 202. The first movement contains one clear relationship to another piece by Beethoven, his "mit zwei obligaten Augengläsern" (Duet for a Pair of Obbligato Eyeglasses) for viola and cello.

 II.
 Andante scherzoso quasi allegretto (C major)

-This movement replaces what would normally be slow movement in traditional classical movement structure with a scherzo fugue.
+This movement replaces what would normally be a slow movement in traditional classical movement structure with a scherzo fugue.
 Like the first movement, it is in sonata form.
 In the beginning of the movement the second violin begins the piece, followed by the viola in m.
 6, the first violin in m.
 10, and the cello in m.
 13. The first subject is from mm.
-1-42, but is divided into two sections.
+1 to 42, but is divided into two sections.
 In m.
 33, a transition takes place until m.
 42, where the second subject begins.
 M. 83 marks the beginning of the development section which begins with more fugal motives before transitioning into a chordal, then a fugal chordal section, and finally a recapitulation is reached at m.
-147. This movement showcases Beethoven composition skills through the use of counterpoint and polyphony.
+147. This movement showcases Beethoven's composition skills through the use of counterpoint and polyphony.

 III.
-Menuetto: Allegretto (C minor) - Trio (E-flat major)
+Menuetto: Allegretto (C minor) – Trio (E♭ major)

-This movement is a minuet trio.
+This movement is a minuet with trio.
 In contrast with more delicate minuets of the era, this one is more serious in nature.
 The sforzandos placed on the 16th note of the dotted figure gives the open an almost unbalanced or off-kilter feeling.
 The trio is distinctive for its reversing of primary voices.
 The first violin plays a more accompanimental role of constant triplet eighth notes while the second violin and viola trade the melody in a call-and-response motive.